hipstersmoothie/sketchmine/packages/code-analyzer/README.md

 ## Architecture

-This angular-meta-parser is part of the .sketch generation ecosystem
+This code-analyzer is part of the .sketch generation ecosystem